Menu

 What to expect:

-• You should have enough fitness to be able to comfortably join an extended hike where we may be facing a variety of conditions and varied terrain for extended distances, while also carrying the weight of overnight packs.
+• You should have enough fitness and physical ability to be able to comfortably join an extended hike where we may be facing a variety of conditions and varied terrain for extended distances, while also carrying the weight of overnight packs.
 If you have never carried the weight of a pack we strongly recommend trying it out before hand and doing some training that strengthens your lower body, as well as cardio abilities.
+FAILURE TO DO SO MAY FORFEIT YOUR SPOT.
+This is for safety reasons and success of the trip.

-We will meet at the trailhead for 10 am and spend approx. 30-45 mins preparing to head out by packing and adjusting our bags.
-There will be small breaks for adjustments as we go, as well an extended lunch break when we arrive at "cabin 2" along the trail which is roughly 2 kms in.
-After lunch, we will carry on to hike the remaining 6 kms to "cabin 3" bringing us to a total of 8 km for the day.
-At cabin 3, we will go through the process of setting up camp: choosing tent sites and setting them up, setting up a kitchen area, collecting/chopping firewood, etc.
+• Day 1: We will meet at the trailhead in the morning and spend approx. 45-60 mins preparing to head out by packing and adjusting our bags.
+There will be small breaks for adjustments as we go.
+When we arrive at "cabin 2" along the trail (which is roughly 2 kms in) we'll set up camp and enjoy lunch.
+Setting up camp will be assisted as needed and we'll have an overview of the backcountry camping process, such as: choosing tent sites and setting them up, setting up a kitchen area, collecting/chopping firewood.

-• Day 2: Breakfast then camp pack up.
-Be on the trail by 10.
-There will be similar lunch, adjustment and snack breaks as we head back to the parking lot.
+• Day 2: We'll have breakfast, and then pack up our camp.
+There will be adjustment and snack breaks as we head back to the parking lot.
 At the parking lot, we will unpack any shared gear to return it to its owner.
-Return to Winnipeg with an arrival of no later than 6 pm.

 • Epinette trail leads through some open grasslands with a mix of forested sections.
 There are some great views and lots of rolling hills along the way!
 This trail is quite exposed to the elements so ample sun protection and water is required.